Nanotechnology

 Abstract

-This paper describes the systematic preparation of doped and undoped TiO2 with Er and/or Yb nanoparticles by hydrothermal-assisted sol-gel method using supercritical drying of ethanol followed by systematic calcination steps at 500°C, 800°C and 1000°C for 2/h.
-The structural study of these ...
+This work describes the systematic preparation of doped and undoped TiO2 with Er and/or Yb nanoparticles by hydrothermal-assisted sol-gel method with supercritical drying of ethanol, followed by systematic calcination steps at 500°C, 800°C and 1000°C for 2 h.
+Structural investigation of these ...

 Read More ...

-This paper describes the systematic preparation of doped and undoped TiO2 with Er and/or Yb nanoparticles by hydrothermal-assisted sol-gel method using supercritical drying of ethanol followed by systematic calcination steps at 500°C, 800°C and 1000°C for 2/h.
-The structural study of these powders with XRD reveals that our samples are crystalline with a tetragonal structure and anatase phase, which is well crystallized at 500°C. The annealing at 800°C reveals a transformation of the anatase phase to the rutile phase, which is well crystallized at 1000°C. The XRD analysis clearly indicates that the dopants are incorporated into the TiO2 network without any phase segregation-taking place in these nanoparticles.
-The study of the grain sizes has shown that they are nanometric in size of around 8-12 nm and that their sizes decrease with Er and/or Yb doping.
-The elemental analyses with micro-EDX using SEM confirmed the presence of chemical elements of TiO2 nanoparticles with expected atomic ratios.
-The analysis of the SEM images confirmed the XRD observations.
-In addition, they attest that the nanoparticles are spherical in shape.
-The optical analysis with excitation at 488 nm shows the presence of three emission bands in the green zone and the red zone.
-The heat treatment improves the optical, structural and spectroscopic properties and eliminates the contaminations that are due to the preparation conditions.
+This work describes the systematic preparation of doped and undoped TiO2 with Er and/or Yb nanoparticles by hydrothermal-assisted sol-gel method with supercritical drying of ethanol, followed by systematic calcination steps at 500°C, 800°C and 1000°C for 2 h.
+Structural investigation of these powders by XRD shows that our samples are crystalline with a tetragonal structure and an anatase phase well crystallized at 500°C. Annealing at 800°C shows a transformation of the anatase phase into the rutile phase, which is well crystallized at 1000°C. XRD analysis shows that the dopants are incorporated into the TiO2 network without phase separation in these nanoparticles.
+The study of the grain sizes has shown that they have a nanometric size of about 8-12 nm and that their size decreases with Er and/or Yb doping.
+The elemental analyzes with micro-EDX using SEM confirmed the presence of chemical elements in the TiO2 nanoparticles with the expected atomic ratios.
+Examination of the SEM images confirmed the XRD observations.
+They also prove that the nanoparticles are spherical.
+Optical analysis with excitation at 488 nm shows the presence of three emission bands in the green and red regions.
+The heat treatment improves the optical, structural and spectroscopic properties and removes impurities due to the preparation conditions.

 Nanotechnology